 \subsubsection{Deterministic chaos game}

-In the case of contractive IFSs a very simple justification of the deterministic chaos game can be given along the lines in~\cite[proof of Theorem~5.1.3]{E98}.
-In~\cite{BFS13} it is also proved for weakly hyperbolic IFSs which are an extension of the previous contractive IFSs.
-Later, in~\cite{BL14} the deterministic chaos game was obtained for a more general class of attractors, the so-called strongly-fibred.
-An attractor $A$ of an IFS on $X$ is said to be \emph{strongly-fibred} if for every open set $U\subset X$ such that $U\cap A\not=\emptyset$, there exists $\omega\in \Omega$ so that
+In the case of attractors of contractive IFSs a very simple justification of the deterministic chaos game can be given along the lines in~\cite[proof of Thm~5.1.3]{E98}.
+In~\cite{BFS13}, the deterministic algorithm was also proved for attractors of weakly hyperbolic IFSs, i.e., for point-fibred attractors (see the below definition), which are an extension of the previous attractors of contractive IFSs.
+Later, in~\cite{BL14} the deterministic chaos was obtained for a more general class of attractors, the so-called strongly-fibred.

-New examples of forward minimal IFSs satisfying the deterministic chaos game which are not strongly-fibred was given in~\cite{BFS14}.
-The next result goes in the direction to provides necessarily conditions to yield the deterministic chaos game.